Planning to profit off NHL Seattle season tickets? Team’s actions suggest limits are coming

 NHL Seattle for now is merely bumping people off a list — not revoking tickets — so there’s no added financial motive there.
 And by scrutinizing out-of-town deposits, it could ensure more tickets for local fans better positioned to attend more games.

 Lawrence was impressed by how the Knights policed resale to benefit home fans and feels Seattle’s startup franchise will follow a similar path.
-He particularly liked the Vegas team’s “Knights Vow’’ loyalty pledge during the 2018 playoffs when season-ticket holders received discounted seats if agreeing not to resell them.
+He particularly liked the Vegas team’s “Knights Vow’’ loyalty pledge during the 2018 playoffs, when season-ticket holders received discounted seats if agreeing not to resell them.

-“The tail shouldn’t wag the dog,’’ Lawrence said.
-“They’ve limited the secondary market so that they can get tickets into the hands of real fans.’’
+“The tail shouldn’t wag the dog,” Lawrence said.
+“They’ve limited the secondary market so that they can get tickets into the hands of real fans.”

 Exactly what NHL Seattle says it’s now doing, even as it mulls how far to take things down the road.